 The SRFB grant review process is coordinated by Lead Entities, like the Yakima Basin Fish and Wildlife Recovery Board (YBFWRB), which are local organizations that solicit projects from their geographic areas, organize technical and community reviews of the proposals, and present the best of them to the SRFB for approval.

-The 2019 grant round is now underway.
+The 2019 grant round is now complete.
 For more information, see our Information for Applicants page.
 Download RCO’s Manual 18: Salmon Recovery Grants for broad-based guidance, and the YBFWRB's Lead Entity Manual for guidance to the local review process.
 Applicants are also encouraged to contact us to discuss project ideas and eligibility.